 Because of their central position in the PKI, these components need to be responsive and interoperable.

-Certificate Lifecycle Management
+Stages of Certificate Lifecycle Management

 Certificate Lifecycle Management is a discipline that coincides with PKI but has its own set of rules and protocols — focused on the discovery, management, and monitoring of Digital Certificates.